 There are several tools in place to help you access the information you’ll need to provide excellent service and understand your consumers and their intent.

-- Conversation summary: This dedicated widget enables you to write notes and comments after finishing a conversation.
+- Conversation Summary: This dedicated widget enables you to write notes and comments after finishing a conversation.
 It has been enhanced to support the entering of multiple notes by several agents, allowing you to see a log of comments for context.
-Since the connection may be ongoing, these notes will help you quickly catch up on the conversation and keep other agents in the loop should it be assigned to them in the future.
+Since the connection may be ongoing, these notes will help you quickly catch up on the conversation and keep other agents in the loop should they be assigned to them in the future.

 - Conversation history: For repeat customers, any previous messaging history will be displayed directly in the conversation transcript.
 This way you can simply scroll up to review previous conversations, rather than needing to switch screens and navigate to a dedicated widget.
 The conversation history will be stored within the conversation for up to 13 months, to view history beyond this please check your CRM.